traumst/neon-chat/README.md

 ## TODOs

 ### Known bugs
+* first msgs of each user break other's chat, doesn't happen after reload with existing messages
+* same user can be invited to the same chat 2+ times
 * last open session is the only session a user can have
-* chat-create accumulates and sends first msg N times to each receiver
+* add/remove chat/msg should be done by sse, not api response
+* `members_div` in `home.html` is different from `members_div.html`

 ### Pressing issues
+* UI looks like shit, styling it NOW
+    * Scroll bar should be subtle
+    * Adding li to ul should scroll to it
-It's time to start sanitizing raw user input.
+* it's time to start sanitizing raw user input.
-Def break the chat: ' "
+    * Def break the chat: ' "

-* HTML hx- stuff should sit next to target
-* HTML button onclick should
-    * clear related textbox
-    * new chat -> remove chat-list placeholder
-    * new msg -> remove chat-history placeholder

-And UI looks like shit, have to style it NOW

 ### Message Broadcasting:
 - track user deltas: chats, messages
 - only serve deltas
+- buffer for unstable connection/s
 - test overload of a conn channel

 ### Persistence